Tsunami014/Blaze-Sudio/docs/README.md

 ---
-description: A really cool application for making games/other apps with :)
+description: Blaze Sudios is a really cool application for making games/other apps with :)
 ---

-# Home!
+# HI!

 Welcome to the Blaze Sudios documentation!